Arms Warrior DPS Rotation, Cooldowns, and Abilities — Midnight Pre-Patch (12.0)

 Defensive Abilities

 Arms' primary survivability tool is Die by the Sword Icon Die by the Sword, which is exceptionally useful for immuning direct physical damage and can even be used to tank raid bosses for a short time.
-The talent Defensive Stance Icon Defensive Stance can be used for more mitigation when expecting more frequent spike damage.
-As Ignore Pain Icon Ignore Pain no longer contributes offensively; the ability is still useful to mitigate predictable bursts of damage in high-level content.
+Defensive Stance Icon Defensive Stance and Ignore Pain Icon Ignore Pain can be used for more mitigation when expecting more frequent spike damage, though be mindful that both come at a small cost of damage output.
+Finally, Spell Reflection Icon Spell Reflection is an extremely useful tool for mitigating or outright immuning many sources of magical damage.

 Warriors also have access to Rallying Cry Icon Rallying Cry, one of the few defensive group cooldowns in the game.
 It is typically used to help the group survive key encounter mechanics rather than as a personal cooldown.
 Keep in mind that it is on the global cooldown, so be ready to use it when needed.